UU-ER/AdOpT-NET0/docs/source/workflow/MultiYear.rst

 .. _workflow_multi-year:

-Multiyear analysis with rolling-horizon
+Multiyear analysis with myopic foresight
 ========================================

-When performing a **multi-year analysis** using the **rolling-horizon** approach, the model is organized as a dictionary, where each key corresponds to a modeled investment interval.
+When performing a **multi-year analysis** using the **myopic foresight** approach, the model is organized as a dictionary, where each key corresponds to a modeled investment interval.
 Each interval has its own case study folder, from which the model reads the relevant input data.